Secure Order Based Voting Using Distributed Tallying: A secure order-based voting protocol

 A scenario in which at least half of the talliers collude is highly improbable, and its probability decreases as $D$ increases.
 Ideally, the talliers would be parties that enjoy a high level of trust within the organization or state in which the elections take place, and whose business is based on such trust.
 Betraying that trust may incur devastating consequences for the talliers.
 Hence, even if $D$ is set to a low value such as $D=5$ or even $D=3$, the probability of a privacy breach (namely, that $D'= \lfloor (D+1)/2 \rfloor$ talliers choose to betray the trust vested in them) would be small.

 Instead of using a $D'$-out-of-$D$ threshold secret sharing, we could use an additive ``All or Nothing" secret sharing scheme, in which {\bf all} $D$ shares of all $D$ talliers are needed in order to reconstruct the shared secrets and use suitable MPC protocols for multiplication and comparison.
-Such an approach would result in higher security since the privacy of the voters would be jeopardized only if all $D$ talliers betray the trust vested in them and not just $D'$ out of them.
+The necessary cryptographic machinery for such $D$-out-of-$D$ secret sharing was already developed in \cite{BogdanovLW08}, so our protocols can be readily converted to such a setting.
+That approach would result in higher security since the privacy of the voters would be jeopardized only if all $D$ talliers betray the trust vested in them and not just $D'$ out of them.
 However, such a scheme is not robust: if even a single tallier is attacked or becomes dysfunctional for whatever reason, then all ballots would be lost.
 Such a risk is utterly unacceptable in voting systems.
 Our protocols, on the other hand, can withstand the loss of $D-D'$ talliers.

 In view of the above discussion, the tradeoff in setting the number of talliers $D$ is clear: higher values of $D$ provide higher security since more talliers would need to be corrupted in order to breach the system's security.
 Higher values of $D$ also provide higher robustness, since the system can withstand higher numbers of tallier failures.
 However, increasing $D$ has its costs: more independent and reputable talliers are needed, and the computational costs of our protocols increase, albeit modestly (see Section \ref{costanalysis}).